ergl/clojure-rest/doc/Documentation.md

 ### H2

 We use [H2](http://www.h2database.com) as our database.

-For now, no installation is needed, as we are running it in RAM.
-Please check in the future for installation instructions.
+Go ahead and download the `.jar` file and put it on the main project folder (at the root level).

 ## Installation